JennaYuuu/URSM/README.md

 Investigated the disparities in mentoring activities and mental health conditions between sexual minority vs. heterosexual faculty members in universities.
 Concluded that sexual minority faculty members experience greater mental stress and need more engagement in mentoring programs.
+Read "Copy of URSM Final Report.pdf" for detailed report.